codemonster94/codemonster94/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on NLP project and Time Series.
-- 🌱 I’m currently learning Docker, Natural language Processing,
+- 🌱 I’m currently learning Docker, Natural language Processing.
-- 👯 I’m looking to collaborate on more of Data Science projects
+- 👯 I’m looking to collaborate on more of Data Science projects.
 - 🤔 I’m looking for help with getting a full time data science job where i can code day in and day out.
 - 💬 Ask me about how I can be helpful to you.
 - 📫 How to reach me: guddubhagat88@gmail.com | https://www.linkedin.com/in/guddubhagat/ |